Vivekanand-R/Industry-Outlook/README.md

 ![image](https://github.com/user-attachments/assets/d3a1fbf4-0564-4b54-bc2f-4c0dab90ec80)

 **Key Takeaways:**: The total market cap across these industries is $1,352.80B (or about $1.35 trillion), with a total workforce of 1,279,089 employees.
-Drug Manufacturers and Packaged Foods are the major players in terms of both market cap and workforce, collectively accounting for over 44% of the market cap and 35% of the workforce (within these 33 top companies.)
+Drug Manufacturers, Packaged Foods and Banking are the major players in terms of both market cap and workforce, collectively accounting for over 44% of the market cap and 35% of the workforce (within these 33 top companies.)

 Source: Yahoo Finance (yfinance: Personal View, Exploratory and non-commercial use as per yahoo terms and does not constitute financial advice)